-The mokoro is the traditional dugout canoe of the Delta boatsmen, and on this safari we are poled through the tranquil, crystal-clear waterways of lilies and beds of papyrus reeds.
-This lush wetland is home to some of Africa's finest bird life and unusual flora, and there is also a chance to see elephant, hippo, crocodile and the special sitatunga and lechwe.
+We now have the option of a three day/two night safari into the Okavango Delta in a mokoro, the traditional dugout canoe of the Delta boatsmen.
+We are poled through tranquil, crystal clear waterways and beds of papyrus reeds, home to some of Africa's finest bird life and unusual flora.
+There is a chance to see elephant, hippo, crocodile and the special sitatunga and lechwe.
 We camp on small islands to take guided game walks during our stay.
 A sunset mokoro ride is a very special treat.

-After our mokoro safari we have one last night in Maun.
+After our mokoro safari, we have one more night in Maun.